 Overpayment of Unemployment Benefits

 You could have been overpaid because of an error or because you claimed benefits you were not entitled to receive.
 For example, some of the reasons a claimant might be overpaid include the following:

-Another reason could be that your former employer could have successfully contested your unemployment claim, and the state could have determined that you were not eligible for benefits.
+Another reason could be that your former employer successfully contested your unemployment claim.
+If this was the case, the state could have determined that you were not eligible for benefits.
 In most cases, you will be required to repay the unemployment compensation that was overpaid.

-Your state unemployment office will notify you, typically by mail, if you have been overpaid.
+Your state unemployment office will notify you (typically by mail) if you have been overpaid.
 The notice will explain the reason you are getting the overpayment notice, how much you owe, penalties (if applicable), information on how to appeal, and instructions on repaying the amount you have been overpaid.

 In most cases, you will be asked to repay the overpayment.
 You may be asked to send a check for the balance of the overpayment.
-If you can't repay it all once, you may be able to negotiate a payment plan.
+If you can't repay it all at once, you may be able to negotiate a payment plan.

-If the overpayment was because of fraud, you might be charged a penalty and/or possibly charged with criminal fraud.
+If the overpayment was because of fraud, you may be charged a penalty and possibly charged with criminal fraud.
 Also, you may be banned from collecting future unemployment benefits.

 Appeals and Waivers

 If you believe the notice is not accurate, you can appeal the decision.
-If you were overpaid because of an error, you might be able to ask for a waiver to avoid repaying all or some of the amount of benefits you received by mistake.
+If you were overpaid because of an error, you might be able to ask for a waiver to avoid repaying all or some of the benefits you received by mistake.
 In most cases, you will have to prove financial hardship to receive a waiver or to negotiate a payment plan.

-Review the Process for Filing an Appeal
+Filing an Appeal